sanmoh99/sanmoh99.github.io/_pages/about.md

 I am broadly interested in **theoretical computer science**.
 More specifically, I am interested in designing algorithms for large-scale graphs, such as the **streaming model**, or models with uncertainty such as the **stochastic model**.

-Starting in 2026, I will be joining [TextQL](https://textql.com/) as a Research Scientist.

 Publications
 ======